 There may or may not be questions in the law test directly asking about human rights, but these rights may well underpin some answers and students may wish to refer to them.
-For this reason, they should know the general principles set out here, and especially the three key articles (10, 8 and 6), and how they are applied when they are in conflict.
+For this reason, they should know the general principles set out here, and especially the three key articles (10, 8 and 6).

 The law gives journalists (and the public) rights, as well as posing threats.